tsugicontrib/tsugi-java/README.md

        <version>0.2-SNAPSHOT</version>
     </dependency>

-In order to get the snapshot versions ass this to your `pom.xml`:
+In order to get the snapshot versions add this to your `pom.xml`:

     <repositories>
        <repository>